apache/kylin/website/community/index.md

 		<div class="col-sm-6 col-md-6">
 		    <h2> Apache Kylin Mailing List </h2>

 		    <p>These are the mailing lists that have been established for this project.
-For each list, there is a subscribe, unsubscribe, and an archive link.</p>
+For each list, there is a subscribe, unsubscribe, and an archive link. <b>Note: If you do not receive the confirmation email after sending email to the mail list, the email maybe is shown in your trash mail.</b></p>

 		    <table>
 		        <tr height="50px">